jrvangogh/kddcup-2020/README.md

 ## Quickstart

 Clone this repo.
 Create your submission bundle by zipping the whole `model` folder.
-Make sure **no extra directories are created within the zip**, e.g., `zip -j submission.zip model/*`.
+Make sure **no extra directories are created within the zip**, e.g., `zip -j result.zip model/*`.
 And head over to the [competition website](https://biendata.com/competition/kdd_didi/) for your first submission!

 ## Implement your own dispatch and reposition agent!